 Understanding the Cost of Reclaimed Wood

-Reclaimed wood may seem somewhat expensive, especially when you compare it to the cost of a two-by-four at Home Depot or Menards.
+The cost of Reclaimed wood may seem expensive, especially when you compare it to the cost of a two-by-four at Home Depot or Menards.
 But when you think about it, it can’t really be compared to just a simple pine two by four.
 Reclaimed wood is often sourced as oak, fir, or other hardwoods that would be much more expensive to purchase if you were seeking to use those types of wood throughout your home.

 It’s important that you know what you’re paying for.
 There’s no reason you shouldn’t feel confident in the price you pay for the materials you will use throughout your house.
 Above, we talked about the processes that go into reclaimed wood; many of those processes are time extensive, but some of the main elements cause reclaimed wood to cost what it does.